 Catastrophes are an inherent risk of the property and casualty insurance business and have contributed to material period-to-period fluctuations in the Company's results of operations and/or equity.
 The level of catastrophe losses experienced in any period cannot be predicted and can be material to the results of operations and/or equity of the Company.
-Catastrophe losses were \$6.0 million and \$5.0 million for the three months ended June 30, 2006 and 2005 and \$18.0 million and \$6.0 million for the six months ended June 30, 2006 and 2005.
+Catastrophe losses, net of reinsurance, were \$22.0 million and \$437.0 million for the three months ended September 30, 2006 and 2005, and \$40.0 million and \$443.0 million for the nine months ended September 30, 2006 and 2005.
+The catastrophe losses in 2005 related primarily to Hurricanes Katrina, Dennis, Ophelia and Rita.
+There can be no assurance that CNA's ultimate cost for catastrophes will not exceed estimates.